ANSYS Fluent Batch Tutorials

 The next step is to select the desired hardware for the job.
 Click on the Hardware Settings icon.

 - Select your desired core type and the numbers of cores that you want to use for this job.
-For this tutorial, select Onyx and 4 cores.
+For this tutorial, select Emerald and 4 cores.

 Your Hardware Settings screen should look like this: